couchbaselabs/docs-ng/content/query-language/language-reference.markdown

 ###Description

 The SELECT statement queries a data source.
 It returns a JSON array containing zero or more result objects.
 You can see how SELECT behaves as a sequence of steps in a process.
-Each step in a sequence produces result objects which are then used as inputs in the next step in a query until all steps complete:
+Each step in the process produces result objects which are then used as inputs in the next step until all steps in the process are complete.
+The possible elements and operations in a query include:

-* Data Source.
-This is the Couchbase data bucket you query.
+* **Data Source** - This is the Couchbase data bucket you query.
 You provide this as the parameter data-source in a FROM clause.
 Alternately you can provide a `path` as data source.

-* Filtering.
-Results objects from the SELECT can be filtered by adding a WHERE clause.
+* **Filtering** - Results objects from the SELECT can be filtered by adding a WHERE clause.

-* Result Set.
-You generate a set of result objects with GROUP BY or HAVING clauses along with a result expression list, `result-expr-list`.
+* **Result Set** - You generate a set of result objects with GROUP BY or HAVING clauses along with a result expression list, `result-expr-list`.

-* Duplicate Removal.
-Remove duplicate result objects from the result set.
+* **Duplicate Removal** Remove duplicate result objects from the result set.
 To do so you use a DISTINCT query.

 ###Options

-The following describe optional clauses you can use in your select statement:
+The following describes optional clauses you can use in your select statement:

-* `DISTINCT` Clause.
-If you use the `DISTINCT` in your query, any duplicate result objects will be removed from the result set.
+* `DISTINCT` Clause - If you use the `DISTINCT` in your query, any duplicate result objects will be removed from the result set.
 If you do not use `DISTINCT`the query will return all objects that meet the query conditions in a result set.

 * `FROM` Clause.
 This is an optional clause for your query.
 If you omit this clause the input for the query is a single empty object.
 The most common way to use the FROM clause is to provide a `data-source` which is a named data bucket, database name, or path.
 Alternately you can provide the database, data bucket, or path as an alias using the `AS` clause in `FROM.` For example: